Tangential thickness of manifolds: Desuspension Results

 If $X$ is a connected finite complex, it is well known that the standard ``loop sum with identity" bijection from $\{X,S^0\}$ to $[X,SG]$ is not necessarily a homomorphism with respect to the loop sum structure on the domain and the composition/direct sum structure on the codomain; specifically, if we view $\{X,S^0\}$ as a ring using the standard smash product ring spectrum structure on the spectrum for $S^0$, then the composition/direct sum structure is given by:

-(\textit{i.e.}, the Perlis circle operation; see \cite{Kap}, p.
+(\textit{i.e.}, the Perlis circle operationfor the stable cohomotopy ring; see \cite{Kap}, p.
 81, line 4, or \cite{PolSeh}, Section 9.4, p.
 298).
 Fortunately, one can often show that these two algebraic structures are similar in key respects (for example, they are equal if $X$ is a suspension \cite{Whi}, pp. 124-125).
 In particular, we have the following:

 \begin{prop} Let $r$ be an arbitrary positive integer, and let $\sigma: \{B\Z_p,S^0\}\rightarrow [B\Z_p,SG]$ be the standard set-theoretic isomorphism such that $\sigma^{-1}(u\oplus v) = u+v+uv$.
 Then $y\in \{B\Z_p,S^0\}$ is divisible by $p^r$ with respect to the loop sum operation if and only if $\sigma{y}$ is divisible by $p^r$ with respect to the composition or direct sum (or circle) operation. \end{prop}